JorelAli/Brainfuck-IDE/README.md

 # Brainfuck-IDE
-The Brainfuck IDE is a nice little working environment to practice and play around with Brainfuck.
+The Brainfuck IDE is a nice little working environment to practise and play around with Brainfuck.

 Usage
 -----